mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 #### Using pure, open source Terraform with the Service Catalog

+Below are the instructions for using the vanilla, open source `terraform` binary to deploy Terraform code from the Service Catalog.
+See [examples/for-learning-and-testing](/examples/for-learning-and-testing) for working sample code.

 1. **Find a service**.
 Browse the `modules` folder to find a service you wish to deploy.
 For this tutorial, we'll use the `vpc-app` service in [modules/networking/vpc-app](/modules/networking/vpc-app) as an example.